vedph/co_catutil/Readme.md

 - `OutputDir`: the output directory.

 ## Procedure

+The general procedure to port data into the Cadmus system is summarized here.
+Currently it just ends with dumping entries, as this is the first step in analyzing them.

 1. have the XLS files with text and apparatus.
 2. ensure your MySql server is available.